-West Fork Farms is located in Alpine, Tennessee, right along the West Fork of the Obey River that feeds into Dale Hollow Lake.
+About us – West Fork Farms is located in Alpine, Tennessee, right along the West Fork of the Obey River that feeds into Dale Hollow Lake.
 We are blessed to live in a great area to enjoy life and raise our family.
-The farm has been in our family since 1904!
+The farm is roughly 100 acres has been in our family since 1904!

 We are a family-owned farm that is very excited about raising Katahdin hair sheep.
 We are also hooked on horses.
 We enjoy raising high quality using and just fun to ride horses.

 Robert Walker and wife Kim have been married for 27 years and have two children, Madison and Ben.
-We currently run about 125 registered ewes on 60 acres in Alpine, TN.
+We currently run about 125 registered ewes on 50 acres of those acres in Alpine, TN.
 We raised Angus cattle for thirty years; but since finding Katahdins, we have sold off all our cattle to focus on the sheep!
 Once you go sheep you never go back!

 In my current day job in Sales, I do a lot of multi-state travel which has enabled me to visit many Katahdin operations across the country.
 I have visited farms from Montana to Florida and all points in between.
 I love seeing the different management practices and styles being used successfully with this versatile breed.
 I learn something from every visit, but mostly that the Katahdin breed really can adapt to about anything!